 Introduction / History

-Located on the northwestern peninsular of Sulawesi, the Laudje are a sub-group of the Tomini.
+Located on the northwestern peninsula of Sulawesi, the Laudje are a sub-group of the Tomini.
 Their name is both a geographic and linguistic designation, and their close neighbors include the Gorontalo, the Buol, and the Kwandang.
 Other sub-groups of the Tomini include the Tolitoli, the Dondo, and the Dampelas.

 It was formerly thought that all Tomini languages were mutually intelligible and that the different names merely referred to their dialects.
 However, recent research indicates that each group has its own separate language.
 The many Tomini languages probably resulted from the numerous trading empires that remained isolated from each other until the arrival of Islam in the sixteenth century.